butterfly-ops/docs/data-types.md

          * "full_path": "https://butterfly.rg/static/import/24-03/24/workbook1-1711312505.xlsx",
            "filename": "24-03/24/workbook1-1711312505.xlsx",
            "folder_name": null // if the file is uploaded using drag and drop.
+           "original_filename": "original_filename of the file uploaded without sanitization"
          *
          */
     }